The easiest vegan chickpea burgers! Deliciously savory, crispy on the outside, soft on the inside and packed with flavor.

 Have them for lunch or dinner, with a side salad or fries, or just on their own.

-If you’re gluten-free, then switch out the flour for a gluten-free all purpose flour and serve them between two gigantic lettuce leaves!
+If you’re gluten-free, then switch out the flour for a gluten-free all purpose flour and serve them on gluten-free buns or between two gigantic lettuce leaves.

 - 3 Cloves Garlic